bmar1/MazeHunter/README.md

 ## 🚧 Roadmap

 ### Upcoming Features
-- **🌐 Multiplayer Mode** – Compete or cooperate with friends to escape the maze
+- **Multiplayer Mode** – Compete or cooperate with friends to escape the maze
-- **🤖 AI Allies** – Intelligent pathfinding companions with class-based abilities who can assist or challenge you
+- **AI Allies** – Intelligent pathfinding companions with class-based abilities who can assist or challenge you

 ---

-## 🛠️ Built With
+## Built With

 <p align="center">
   <a href="https://www.java.com/" target="_blank" rel="noreferrer noopener">